ahmed-shariff/experiment_server/README.md

 - [POST] `/api/shutdown`: Shutdown the server.
 - [POST] `/api/change-participant-index/:participant_index`: Set the participant_index to value `participant_index`.
 Note that this will set the sate back to the initial state as if the server was freshly stared.

 For a python application, `experiment_server.Client` can be used to access configs from the server.
 Also, the server can be launched programatically using `experiment_server.server_process` which returns a [`Process`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process) object.
+Note that the server will reload the config and reset the state to the initial state when the config file loaded is modified.

 ## Loading experiment through API
 A configuration can be loaded and managed by importing `experiment_server.Experiment`.